-iF you're looking to do a spot of nocturnal observation, a pair of the best night vision binoculars and goggles will see you right.
-While most of us want to be indoors in the warm when it gets dark, more intrepid souls look for observational opportunities that only the onset of dusk can bring.
-Enter night vision binoculars and goggles
+If you're interested in watching nocturnal wildlife in its natural habitat, a pair of the best night vision binoculars and goggles is essential.
+While many people want to be indoors in the warm when it gets dark, more intrepid souls look for observational opportunities that only the onset of dusk can deliver, but the only to do that without disturbing the creatures of the gloom or drawing attention to yourself is with night vision binoculars and goggles

 They differ from today's best binoculars in that they're specifically geared towards use in low light.
 These devices work along the same principle of amplifying available light to provide an enhanced monochromatic image that's often green hued.
 Green having been chosen as a colour as our eyes are more sensitive to and capable of looking at for longer periods without getting tired.
 While we've focused on devices with two eyepieces here, some of today's best monoculars are also specialised for night viewing.
 Read on for some key features to look for, followed by our pick of the best night vision binoculars and goggles you can buy today.